micheyll/kickstart.nvim/README.md

   - If you want to write Golang, you will need `go`
   - etc.

+  **NOTE**
+  Some plugins may require additional dependencies.
+Please refer to the plugin's documentation for more information if you encounter issues.

 > **NOTE**
 > See [Install Recipes](#Install-Recipes) for additional Windows and Linux specific notes
 > and quick install snippets